Digital Video Advertising

 Connecting the Funnel

 Full-funnel video prospecting is a type of advertising campaign that actively targets new consumers at the top of the funnel and serves them video advertisements throughout their consumer journey until they ultimately convert at the bottom of the funnel.
-Full-funnel prospecting campaigns combine prospecting profiling technology with retargeting tracking technology to strategically serve videos to consumers from the first impression to the final conversion.
+These prospecting campaigns combine prospecting profiling technology with retargeting tracking technology to strategically serve videos to consumers from the first impression to the final conversion.
 Full-funnel prospecting increases the yield of normal prospecting campaigns by guiding consumers all the way to conversion.
-Full-funnel prospecting campaigns increase the efficiency of pre-existing bottom-funnel advertising solutions and also provide immensely valuable insights into the entire buyer journey.
+These campaigns increase the efficiency of pre-existing bottom-funnel advertising solutions and also provide immensely valuable insights into the entire buyer journey.

 High Intent Prospecting